By: Dr. Helen Ofosu

 - Self-employment and entrepreneurship are more common than you may think for mature workers.
 It even has a nickname: Encore Entrepreneurship.

 - Consider your online presence.
 If you’ve been an employee for a long time and you haven’t embraced social media, you might be invisible online.
+This Forbes article (published after the present blog) includes some ideas for mature job seekers.
+In addition, I wrote an article about social media algorithms that may limit certain job seekers’ awareness of employment opportunities.

 - Avoid applying for job ads with potentially discriminatory code words such as flexible hours, energetic, willing to work overtime.